 Marjoram enjoys basking in full sun, but it will tolerate a bit of afternoon shade if it must.
 The plant prefers a slightly acidic soil with a pH of 6.7 to 7.0 but will tolerate less than perfection in this department as well.
 Marjoram also needs about 1 inch of water a week during the growing season, but too little water is better than too much for this somewhat drought-tolerant herb.

 Keep up with weeding chores while your marjoram is young and too small to compete with weeds for water and soil nutrients.
 This robust grower will eventually hold its own against weeds and doesn't usually require fertilizer or other help.
-If you wish, however, you can feed the plant a compost tea two or three times during the growing season.
+If you wish, however, you can give the plant some compost tea two or three times during the growing season.

 For optimal growth, prune marjoram in late spring before the flowers appear to encourage bushy growth.
 Do so again midway through the summer to prevent your plants from developing woody stalks.
 This is cause for concern only in areas where marjoram grows as a perennial.
 Pruning won't be an issue if you're growing the plant as an annual herb.